 But not all seats are created equal on the Boom Supersonic.
-For flights over 6 hours (that’s 15 hours on today’s long haul flights), the company will offer passengers a chance to purchase a ticket in the business or first class cabin.
+For flights over 6 hours (that’s 15 hours on today’s long-haul flights), the company will offer passengers a chance to purchase a ticket in the business or first class cabin.

 In order to make this work for such a small jet, the plane will be separate 45 seats in a two-class configuration.
 The first option is to have 30 first-class seats and 15 business-class seats.
 A second option is to have 55 all business class seats.

-For those flying in business class, you can expect a similar experience to one you currently receive on domestic flights, but with a much sleeker design (pictured above).
+For those flying in business class, you can expect a similar experience to the one you currently receive on domestic flights, but with a much sleeker design (pictured above).

 For those flying in first class, the difference would be a seat that converts into a fully-flat bed.

 Ready to fly?
 Currently, five airlines have ordered 76 jets, one of which is the Virgin Group.
-But don’t get too excited just yet—the first airline will not fly until 2023, but there will be a smaller test aircraft that will make its debut in the later part of this year.
+But don’t get too excited just yet—the first airline will not fly until 2023, but there will be a smaller test aircraft that will make its debut in the latter part of this year.